fpoirotte/cryptal/docs/src/Installation.rst

 Cryptal supports 3 types of implementations:

-*   Assembly-based code, which provides maximum speed and is usually secure.
+*   Assembly code, which provides maximum speed and is usually secure.
 *   Compiled code, which can be a tiny bit slower, but is often more secure.
 *   PHP code, which is slower and less secure, but provides support for some niche algorithms.